osquery/osquery/ASSURANCE.md

 The osquery agent does not trust:

 - on the osquery host but with standard non-root privilege (no interaction with the users on the host)
-- network third-parties, including external network services or agents-in-the-middle on the network
+- network third-parties, including external network services (see "No Network Connectivity to Third Parties") or agents-in-the-middle on the network (see "use of HTTPS")

 However, the osquery agent _must_ trust: